PNNL-Comp-Mass-Spec/MSGFPlus_MASIC_Toolbox/Readme.txt

-This toolbox consists of a series of Windows batch files for the automated analysis of Thermo .Raw files using MSGF+ and MASIC.
+This toolbox consists of a series of Windows batch files for the automated analysis of Thermo .Raw files using MS-GF+ and MASIC.
 Following the analysis, the results are merged into a single, master result file.

 Prior to using the toolbox you must download several programs and place them in the